markjprice/cs11dotnet7/docs/errata/errata.md

 Even-numbered .NET releases like .NET 6 and .NET 8 have a support level named **Long Term Support (LTS)** with a duration of 3 years.
 Odd-numbered .NET releases like .NET 5 and .NET 7 had a support level named **Current** with a duration of 18 months.

-On June 6, 2022, the .NET team proposed to change the support level name to [**Short Term Support (STS)**](https://github.com/dotnet/announcements/issues/223) to complement the existing **Long Term Support (LTS)**.
+On June 6, 2022, the .NET team proposed to change the support level name from **Current** to [**Short Term Support (STS)**](https://github.com/dotnet/announcements/issues/223) to complement the existing **Long Term Support (LTS)**.
 I updated the drafts of my book to reflect that change.

-On October 13, 2022, the .NET team changed the name again, to [**Standard Support**](https://devblogs.microsoft.com/dotnet/announcing-dotnet-7-rc-2/#support), probably because Microsoft Marketing decided that "short term" sounded too negative.
+On October 11, 2022, the .NET team changed the name again, to [**Standard Support**](https://devblogs.microsoft.com/dotnet/announcing-dotnet-7-rc-2/#support), probably because Microsoft Marketing decided that "short term" sounded too negative.
 My editors and I scrambled to update the final drafts of my book to reflect that change.

-On October 28, 2022, the .NET team changed the name *again*, to [**Standard Term Support (STS)**](https://twitter.com/mairacw/status/1585789100879069185), but it was too late to update the PDFs that are sent to print.
+On October 28, 2022, the .NET team changed the name *again*, to [**Standard Term Support (STS)**](https://twitter.com/mairacw/status/1585789100879069185), probably because an initialism of **SS** is problematic and internal code and configuration was already using `sts`.
+Sadly, it was too late to update the PDFs that are sent to print.

 *Sigh.* Such are the perils of trying to be up-to-date on release day.